bet4a/d3wiki/Axes.md

 ![axes-closed-labels](axes-closed-labels.png)
 ![axes-closed](axes-closed.png)

-Or by filling the background and drawing grid lines:
+Or by filling the background and drawing grid lines.
+In this case we include minor grid lines which subdivide the ticks:

 ![axes-open-minor-labels](axes-open-minor-labels.png)